 In the mid-90's, he spent several years in the Balkans reporting on the violent break-up of Yugoslavia.
 He covered Eastern Europe's transition from communism to democracy, Northern Ireland's transition from war to peace and the Vatican's transition from John Paul II to Benedict XVI.

-In addition to the years overseas, Tom has spent time at U.S. newspapers large and small, from the Middletown (NY) Times-Herald Record and the Bergen Record to the Detroit Free Press and the Tribune.
+In addition to the years overseas, Tom has spent time at U.S. newspapers large, medium and small, from the Middletown (NY) Times-Herald Record and the Bergen Record in Hackensack, N.J. to the Detroit Free Press and the Tribune.
 His work has won numerous journalism awards.